 Keeping today's electronics cool isn't as easy as running a fan installed at the rear of a desktop computer.
 Using anything from a smartphone to an electric vehicle results in some manner of heat production that eventually leads to the deterioration of the device.

-Amy Marconnet, professor of mechanical engineering at Purdue University, is researching today's wide range of technology to develop electronics cooling and techniques focusing on reducing the that's produced, potentially resulting in improved power and usage.
+Amy Marconnet, professor of mechanical engineering at Purdue University, is researching today's wide range of technology to develop electronics cooling and thermal management techniques focusing on reducing the heat that's produced, potentially resulting in improved device power and usage.

 Electronics have a narrow temperature range where they can function efficiently.
 In an ever-evolving era of technology, there are a variety of ways to keep devices cool, even at a nanoscale level.